Hong Kong’s Best Asian Beach Vacations

 Best Beaches on Hong KongIsland

-Turtle Cove Beach is situated east of Stanley and west of Tai Tam Reservoir.
-This Grade 1 beach is less than 70 meters long, but it is well-equipped with changing rooms, toilets and showers.
-There is also a small playground, a soft drinks kiosk, and seven barbecue pits.
+Turtle Cove Beach is located east of Stanley and west of Tai Tam Reservoir.
+This Grade 1 beach is less than 70 meters long, but it offers facilties on site, such as changing rooms, toilets and showers. several bbq pits, a playground, and a drink kiosk.
 To get to Turtle Cove Beach, take bus No.14 from exit A of the Sai Wan Ho MTR station or the mini-van 16X from Chai Wan.

 Big Wave Bay is a popular choice with the surf crowd in Hong Kong.
 The beach is north of Shek O Beach, and has a more rural setting.
 Big Wave Bay is Hong Kong’s only designated surfing beach, but there really is no comparison when taking other world-class surfing destinations into consideration.